Single-ion microwave near-field quantum sensor

 Recently, motivated by advances in microfabricated atom traps, interest has grown in microwave near-fields which originate from microfabricated structures.
 Dimensions are typically small compared to the wavelength, but for the relatively high frequencies involved, eddy currents and phase effects become important, and the resulting field patterns are much richer than in the quasistatic case.
 Examples include rf potentials for neutral atoms~\cite{fortagh_magnetic_2007} with applications in atom interferometry, quantum gates~\cite{calarco_quantum_2000,treutlein_microwave_2006} and chip-scale atomic clocks~\cite{maineult_spin_2012} as well as microwave near-fields for trapped-ion quantum logic~\cite{ospelkaus_trapped-ion_2008,ospelkaus_microwave_2011,allcock_microfabricated_2013}.
-Also, neutral atomic clouds~\cite{bohi_imaging_2010} and single ions~\cite{warring_techniques_2013} have been used to characterise near-fields at sub-mm length scales or measure magnetic field gradients~\cite{walther_single_2011}.
+Also, neutral atomic clouds~\cite{bohi_imaging_2010,horsley_widefield_2015} and single ions~\cite{warring_techniques_2013} have been used to characterize near-fields at sub-mm length scales, measure magnetic field gradients~\cite{walther_single_2011} or for microwave magnetometry~\cite{baumgart_ultrasensitive_2016}.
 The behavior of these high-frequency oscillatory fields may also become relevant for coupling atomic and molecular quantum systems to microwave circuits in the quantum regime~\cite{schuster_cavity_2011,kielpinski_quantum_2012}.
 Of particular importance in this context are 2D field configurations which can be realized e.~g.~in integrated waveguides.
-Notwithstanding the strong experimental interest, there is a lack of intuitive understanding and the wide-spread notion that numerical simulation of microwave near-fields originating from such structures is difficult and potentially error prone near a field minimum.
+Notwithstanding the strong experimental interest, there is a lack of intuitive understanding and the wide-spread notion that numerical simulation of microwave near-fields originating from such structures is difficult due to the many inductive and capacitive couplings between conductors.

 Here we develop a simple picture of 2D microwave fields around a local minimum of the field intensity and confirm this model through numerical simulations and experimental measurements involving a microfabricated ion trap with an integrated microwave conductor.
 We assume that the dimensions are small compared to the wavelength, so that $\mathrm{div} \vec B=0$ and $\mathrm{rot} \vec B=0$ (near-field condition).
 Expansion of a 2D field up to first order would in principle result in a total of 6 complex or 12 real-valued expansion coefficients.
 However, taking into account the near-field condition, we can write the magnetic field in terms of eight parameters: $B_{r,i}$ and $\alpha_{r,i}$, characterizing the real and imaginary components of the complex field at the origin and their spatial orientations, and $B'_{r,i}$ and $\beta_{r,i}$, which describe the real and imaginary components of the complex field gradient and their spatial orientations: